dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 Its airfield equipment will allow us to send in some MiG-23s to be based on the island.

-With all this in place, success of the Soviet revolution is assured\!
+With all this in place, success of the Soviet revolution is assured!